xichaow/Datascience_Course_Johns_Hopkins/codebook.md

 tidydt: store the mean value group by subject and activity.

-# Copied from readme.txt in original dataset.
+# Copied from README.txt in original dataset.

 > ==================================================================
 > Human Activity Recognition Using Smartphones Dataset